robbins/robbins.page-site/content/posts/accessing-uart-ports-on-android-phones/index.md

 }
 ```

-This code sets up the UART controller with the correct baud rate and transmission settings, specifies which GPIO pins to use, and starts reading into a buffer in a loop.
+This code sets up the UART peripheral with the correct baud rate and transmission settings, specifies which GPIO pins to use, and starts reading into a buffer in a loop.
-Here's the simple hardware setup - just an ESP32, a breadboard, and two wires.
+Here's the whole setup:
-{{ resize_image(path="whole_setup.jpg", height = 400, width=100, op="fit_height", caption="The simple setup") }}
+{{ figure(src="whole_setup.jpg", width=300, height=50, caption="The simple setup") }}

 # Logs
 After flashing the code and rebooting the device, we do see some output.
 It works!
 Sort of.